ember-learn/cli-guides/guides/basic-use/cli-commands.md

 ### What it does

 `ember install` is used to install addons within your app.
-An addon is an npm package that was built specifically for use in an Ember app.
-You can find a full list of addons on [Ember Observer](https://emberobserver.com).
+An addon is an npm package that was built especially for use in an Ember app.
+Most addons have a name that starts with `ember`.
+You can find a full list of addons at [Ember Observer](https://emberobserver.com).
 There are addon versions of many popular npm libraries, as well as packages that are unique to Ember.
 The majority are open source community addons.

 By convention, most addons have `ember` in the name, but not all of them.

 To use non-addon npm packages directly, see "Managing Dependencies" section of the [the Ember.js Guide](https://guides.emberjs.com/release/addons-and-dependencies/managing-dependencies/)